thilinarmtb/NekBench/README.md

 ./go.sh -x "6 7" -e "100 200" -n "4 8" -m "linux" -t "scaling" -c "/home/foo/NekTests/eddy_uv"
 ```
 Once this command is executed, it will create a benchmark run for a scaling study under a
 folder named ``runs``.
+Note that all the parameters are lists except `-m / --machine` and
+`-c / --case`.
 The directory structure will look like follows:

 ```
 .